-At Barefoot Dance Center, we train the “whole dancer.”
+At Barefoot Dance Center, we guide the “whole dancer.”
 Our students include people of all ages who are curious learners in search of their own voices as dance artists.
 We teach organic alignment so that dancers don't force their turnout or strain their hips and knees.
 We honor each individual body for what it is naturally capable of while challenging our students to attain new skills.
 While working to gain certain goals in a technique class, they are also being challenged as dance-makers.

-Our desire as teachers is to help them on the path to becoming innovative choreographers who have something to say.
+Our desire as teachers is to help our students on the path to becoming innovative choreographers who have something to say.
 Additionally, our students strive toward becoming powerful performers with abilities to focus and delve deeply into expressing themselves and their ideas through a variety of thoughtful ways.
 Students and teachers at Barefoot are dance artists in progress, making work which honors the creative process.

 - Julie A. Riess, Ph.D., director of Wimpfheimer Nursery School at Vassar College, writes about the connection between dance and creativity in early childhood education in the Poughkeepsie Journal.
-She includes her experience visiting one of our creative movement classes!
+She includes her experience visiting one of our creative movement classes.